 How Long Does Fresh (Pasteurized) Goat Milk Last?

 Most store-bought goat milk in the US is pasteurized, which means it’s heat-treated to destroy harmful bacteria and increase shelf life.
 When stored correctly at 35°F to 40°F, unopened pasteurized goat milk lasts around 10 to 12 days after purchase.
-Once opened, it’s best to consume it within 7 to 8 days for the freshest taste and safest quality.
-Keep it sealed tightly after every use and avoid leaving it at room temperature for more than 30 minutes.
-Transferring milk into clean, airtight glass containers can help it stay fresh even longer and reduce odor absorption from other foods in the fridge.
+Once opened, it’s best to consume it within7 to 8 days for the freshest taste and safest quality.

 Unopened vs. Opened: Refrigerator Time Limits

 The freshness difference between unopened and opened milk mainly depends on exposure to air.
 Once opened, milk begins to absorb moisture and microorganisms from the environment, which speeds up spoilage.
 Unopened cartons stay longer because they are completely sealed.
-When storing this milk, always keep it in the middle or back of the fridge shelf where the temperature remains the coldest.
-Never store milk on the door rack because that area can get 3–5°F warmer, which significantly reduces shelf life.
+Once opened, goat milk becomes more vulnerable to spoilage due to air exposure and repeated handling, which is why opened milk has a shorter shelf life than sealed cartons.

 Raw Milk Safety: How Long Does Raw Goat Milk Last in the fridge?